OriOri-CCP7/oriori/README.md

 | ![django](https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=white)  | Take advantage of python programming and easy to use |
 | ![postgresql](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)   | Small scale and sustainable |

-### Challenges faced and how we over come them
+## Challenges faced and how we over come them
+- RSS data scraping
+-

-### Future implementation
+## Future implementation
-- [ ] White Mode / Dark Mode
+- [ ] Light Mode / Dark Mode / Color Mode
-- [ ] User choose of Left or Right Hand Sided Products Menus
+- [ ] User choices for a Left or Right Hand Sided Products Menus
 - [ ] Advanced Seach with Filters / Keywords
 - [ ] User Products Submission
 - [ ] Store Locations
 - [ ] Stamp Ralley / Promotional Campaigns

-### Contribution (WIP)
+## Contribution
-You can contribut by
+You can contribute by:-
-1. help us / provide feedback / suggestion / issue / discuss it and by reading the [CONTRIBUTING.md](./CONTRIBUTING.md)
+- provide feedback
+- give suggestions
+- create new issues
+- share your idea
+- suggest us a better service / libraries / languages to use
+- pull request your new features for review
+- mirror it or clone the [repo](https://github.com/OriOri-CCP7/oriori)
+- become a contributor, etc
+Be sure to read the [CONTRIBUTING.md](./CONTRIBUTING.md)

 # Index
 * Go to section